amberframework/docs/examples/json-api-full-crud.md

 amber generate model Post title body
 ```

-This will generate a migration and a `Post` model in `models/post.cr` to contain the following:
+This will generate a database migration and a `Post` model file in `models/post.cr`.

 {% code-tabs %}
 {% code-tabs-item title="src/models/post.cr" %}